 Employees must be paid at least the minimum wage for every hour they work.

-The national minimum wage is the lowest that a worker can be paid (currently, the rate is $20.33 before tax for full or part-time employees, and casual employees get at least a 25% casual loading).
+The national minimum wage is the lowest that a worker can be paid (as of 1 July 2022, the rate is $21.38 before tax for full or part-time employees, and casual employees get at least a 25% casual loading).

 Most employees in Australia are employed in accordance with an award that covers their industry or occupation, and the minimum rate in awards are higher than the national minimum rate provided by the Fair Work Act 2009.